carstingaxion/gatherpress-query-loop/readme.md

 ## Description

-Query loop block-variation to create custom queries based on the context.
+Query loop block-variation to create custom queries based on the post- or template-context.

 This block helps while templating in FSE, because it inherits some settings from the currently viewed template or surounding block, without the need to *hard code* the attributes of the query block.